 This is something slightly different to cloud-based storage.
 You can find providers that offer cloud-based password management online that provide end-end encryption.

-They will remember all of your passwords and store them safely on the cloud in an encrypted format.
-You won't have to bother writing out your passwords each time; they will be auto-filled after you have verified yourself to the cloud.
+They will remember your passwords and store them safely in an encrypted format on the cloud.
+You won't have to bother writing out your passwords each time; they will be autofilled after you have verified yourself to the cloud.

-You can access them across all of your devices and its a very safe way to store your passwords.
+You can access them across all your devices, and it's a very safe way to store your passwords.
 It’s impossible to be the victim of keylogging if you aren’t typing any keys!

-In this industry, there can be an awful lot of jargon knocking about that could confuse any newcomers to the space.
+In this industry, there can be a lot of jargon that could confuse any newcomers to the space.

 Don’t worry; we have all been there.
 Below is a quick list of the most common terms and what they stand for: